swbisset/GBS_report_writer/README.md

 Minimum information needed in Config file: PROJECTID DATE MULTIPLEX BLANKS

 positional arguments:`
-  Sample_file    The sample .xlsx file provided by the client` Summary_file   The summary .ods (or equivalent) file generated following sequencing` Config_file    The config file with all additional information`
+  Config_file    The config file with all additional information`

 options: